 - Guidelines for the diagnosis and management of Alzheimer's disease; European Federation of Neurological Societies (2010)

 - Robinson L, Tang E, Taylor JP; Dementia: timely diagnosis and early intervention.
 BMJ.
 2015 Jun 16 350:h3029. doi: 10.1136/bmj.h3029.

 - Dementia: Supporting people with dementia and their carers in health and social care; NICE Clinical Guideline (November 2006, last updated September 2016)

-- Dementia, disability and frailty in later life – mid-life approaches to delay or prevent onset; NICE Guidelines (Oct 2015)
+- Dementia, disability and frailty in later life – mid-life approaches to delay or prevent onset; NICE Guidelines (October 2015)

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
-EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
+Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.